jorjboi/jorjboi.github.io/_projects/cloth_sim.md

 3. Flexion constraints exist between a mass `[i, j]` and masses `[i + 2, j]` and `[i, j+ 2]`.
 They simulate smooth “bending” on the cloth and prevent the grid from folding perfectly onto itself like an infinitely thin sheet of paper.

 ## Numerical Integration
+The total force acting on a mass at any instant can be found by first applying any external forces and then the forces from the spring constraints.
+I do this by looping over all the springs and calculating the force a spring exerts on the masses at either end using Hooke’s Law:

+$$ F_s = k_s * (\| p_a - p_b \| - l) $$